-1. Preamble .
-1
+1. Background1

-2. History of the current document .4
+2. History of the document4

-3. Purpose .
-6
+3. Purpose of the document

-4. Use of the document .
-6
+4. Use of the document7

-5. The criteria .
-8
+5. Criteria for categorization9

-6. Interpretation of categorization 9
+6. Interpretation of categorization13

-7. Prioritization within the Critically Important category 12
+7. Prioritization within the Critically Important category.16

-8. Highest Priority Critically Important Antimicrobials?
-20
+8. Highest Priority Critically Important Antimicrobials26

 Annex 1.
-Complete list of antimicrobials for human and veterinary use, categorized as Critically Important, Highly Important and Important
+List of Medically Important Antimicrobials, categorized as Critically Important, Highly Important and Important

 Annex 2.
-Antimicrobial classes currently not used in humans 37
+Antimicrobial classes currently not used in humans41

 Annex 3.
-Glossary of terms 38
+Glossary of terms

-1. Preamble
+1. Background

-The WHO List of Critically Important Antimicrobials for Human Medicine (WHO CIA List) was originally developed following recommendations from two consecutive expert meetings organized by the Food and Agriculture Organization of the United Nations (FAO), the World Organisation for Animal Health (OIE), and World Health Organization (WHO).
-The first workshop was convened in Geneva, December 2003 (1) and the second workshop in Oslo, March 2004 (2) to address the public health consequences associated with the use of antimicrobial agents in food producing animals.
+The WHO List of Critically Important Antimicrobials for Human Medicine (WHO CIA List) was originally developed following recommendations from two consecutive expert meetings organized by the Food and Agriculture Organization of the United Nations (FAO), the World Organisation for Animal Health (OIE), and the World Health Organization (WHO).
+The first workshop was convened in Geneva, December 2003 (1) and the second workshop in Oslo, March 2004 (2) to address the public health consequences associated with the use of antimicrobial agents in food-producing animals.

-The first expert workshop concluded that antimicrobial resistance was a global public and animal health concern that has been impacted by the use of antimicrobial agents in all sectors, and highlighted that the types of antimicrobials used in animals for growth promotion, prophylactic or therapeutic purposes were frequently the same, or closely related to those used in human medicine.
+The first expert workshop recognized that antimicrobial resistance was a global public and animal health concern that has been impacted by the use of antimicrobial agents in all sectors, and highlighted that the types of antimicrobials used in animals for growth promotion, prophylactic or therapeutic purposes were frequently the same, or closely related to those used in human medicine.

-The first expert workshop concluded that, firstly, there was clear evidence of adverse human health consequences due to resistant organisms resulting from non-human usage of antimicrobials: increased frequency of infections, increased frequency of treatment failures (in some cases death) and increased severity of infections, as documented by fluoroquinolone-resistant human Salmonella infections.
-Secondly, it concluded that the amount and pattern of non-human usage of antimicrobials affected the occurrence of resistant bacteria in animals and on food commodities and thereby human exposure to these resistant bacteria.
-Thirdly, the consequences of antimicrobial resistance were particularly severe when pathogens were resistant to antimicrobials critically important in humans.
+The first expert workshop concluded that, firstly, there was clear evidence of adverse human health consequences due to resistant organisms resulting from non-human usage of antimicrobials: increased frequency of infections, increased frequency of treatment failures (in some cases death) and increased severity of infections, as documented by fluoroquinoloneresistant human Salmonella infections.
+Secondly, the amount and pattern of non-human usage of antimicrobials affected the occurrence of resistant bacteria in animals and on food commodities and thereby human exposure to these resistant bacteria.
+Thirdly, the consequences of antimicrobial resistance were particularly severe when pathogens were resistant to antimicrobials critically important for human health.
 The workshop therefore recommended that an expert clinical medical group, appointed by WHO, define and provide a list of antimicrobials that were considered critically important in humans.

-The second expert workshop made the recommendation that the concept of "critically important" classes of antimicrobials for people should be developed by WHO: "WHO should convene an international expert group (including a broad range of clinical experts in infectious diseases and

-(including a broad range of clinical experts in infectious diseases and microbiology), to develop first criteria for defining critically important antimicrobials for human by class and/or subgroup, and then to propose a list of those antimicrobials.
-This list needs to take into account relevant bacteriaboth pathogens and commensals (or their genes) that are likely to transfer to people from animals, food products or the environment".
+The second expert workshop recommended that the concept of "critically important" classes of antimicrobials for people should be developed by WHO: "WHO should convene an international expert group (including a broad range of clinical experts in infectious diseases and microbiology), to develop first criteria for defining critically important antimicrobials for human by class and/or subgroup, and then to propose a list of those antimicrobials.
+This list needs to take into account relevant bacteria-both pathogens and commensals (or their genes) that are likely to transfer to people from animals, food products or the environment".